 Ghangaria to Govindghat

 This day we will head back to Govindghat in between enjoying Alaknanda with Neelkanth peak.
 This place of worship makes for a riveting destination especially for those into spirituality.
-Also, we have some sulfur water pools with flavors of lush greenery and fresh air.
+Also, we have some sulfur water pools with flavours of lush greenery and fresh air.
 Later head to Govind ghat lodge and recollects all your memories and spend an amazing night with our group dancing playing and whatnot.

 Govindghat – Haridwar